SSS-Says-Snek/name_goes_here_lol/README.md

 ## Features
 Well, we got this menu...
 ![Snake+ Menu Screen](Screenshots/menu.png)
-And now we have a *semi-playable* game (I said semi playable because the collision sucks so much)
+And now, we have a *semi-playable* game (I said semi playable because the collision sucks so much)
 ![Snake+ Gameplay Screen](Screenshots/gameplay.png)

 ## How to install